 The above examples can all cause a patient potential irreversible pain and harm.
 Surgery teams should not get away with making any of the above mistakes.

-The Right West Virginia Surgical Error Lawyers Can Make the Difference
+The Right Charleston Surgical Error Lawyers Can Make the Difference

 When we decide to have surgery, we trust our lives in the hands of our surgeons and surgical team.
 When this trust is shattered and injury or death occurs, it’s time to take matters into your own hands and trust in the U.S. civil justice system to do what’s right.